cultuurnet/apidocs/projects/authentication/docs/requesting-credentials.md

 ## UiTdatabank

-UiTdatabank APIs currently uses a custom authentication method based on API keys instead of client ids and secrets.
+UiTdatabank APIs historically use a custom authentication method based on API keys instead of client ids and secrets.

-While support for the standardized authentication methods documented in this space has been implemented, new client ids and secrets are only provided to a select few partners that are trying out these new authentication methods in UiTdatabank.
+Support for the standardized authentication methods documented in this space has been implemented, but new client ids and secrets are only provided to a select few partners that are trying out these new authentication methods in UiTdatabank.
 In the future this will be opened up to all integrators.

 Want to start integrating with UiTdatabank right now?
 There are three options: